Cal-CS-61A-Staff/sections/sections/README.md

 ## Authentication

-To authenticate locally, click `Sign in with OKPy`.
-You will be directed to something like `localhost:3000/oauth/login`.
+To authenticate locally, click `Sign in`.
+You will be directed to something like `localhost:3000/oauth/canvas_login`.
 Change the link to use port 8000:
-`localhost:8000/oauth/login`.
-This page will show you a link starting with `okpy.org/ouath...` that you click on.
+`localhost:8000/oauth/canvas_login`.
+Follow the link to authenticate with canvas.
 Now you can log in as normal.
-Once you get a redirect notice, access `localhost:3000/oauth/login` again.
+Once you get a redirect notice, access `localhost:3000`.
+A jinja2 template not found exception is expected.

 ## Import Test Sections Locally